wikm360/OpenGF/README.md

 # OpenGF

-OpenGF is a flexible, easy-to-use, open source implementation of GF (Great Firewall) on Linux . based python
+OpenGF is a flexible, easy-to-use, open source implementation of GF (Great Firewall) on Linux . written in python

 Created by wikm  with ❤️